 The Audemars Piguet Royal Oak is an iconic watch launched during the Quartz crisis.
 It is particularly notable for its steel case, octagonal bezel with eight hexagonal screws, along with an integrated bracelet.
 This luxury steel timepiece, although disconcerting when it was first launched, later received overwhelming support in the watch market because of its revolutionary design.

 Should you wish to purchase one, many of the models go for forty thousand dollars while more limited models go for twice that.
 You may also check out authentic pre-owned Royal Oak Offshore models from this link, while they are still very inexpensive, you can occasionally pick one up for a more relatively affordable price.

-The Royal Oak is associated with the wealthy celebrities, its part of Arnold Schwarzenegger’s watch collection and worn by hollywood stars as well as fictional characters such as Bobby Axelrod in Billions.
+The Royal Oak is associated with wealthy celebrities, it’s part of Arnold Schwarzenegger’s watch collection and worn by Hollywood stars as well as fictional characters such as Bobby Axelrod in Billions.